Diabetes is a condition of abnormal levels of glucose in the blood.

-Patients develop blisters, ulceration, or wounds, however they may not feel any pain.
+Patients develop blisters, ulceration, or wounds.
+However, they may not feel any pain.

-Patients with infections may experience fevers, chills, tremors, flushing, problems controlling blood sugar levels, or shock (with unstable blood pressure, nervous system problems such as confusion and delirium).
+Patients with infections may experience fevers, chills, tremors, flushing, problems controlling blood sugar levels, or shock (with unstable blood pressure, nervous system problems such as confusion, and delirium).

 Ulcers that fail to heal lead to lower limb amputation in diabetic patients in about 84 percent of cases.

-The mortality rate for diabetic patients after a major amputation ranges from 11 to 41 percent in the first year, 20 to 50 percent in the third year, and 39 to 68 percent in the fifth year.
+The mortality rate for diabetic patients after a significant amputation ranges from 11 to 41 percent in the first year, 20 to 50 percent in the third year, and 39 to 68 percent in the fifth year.

-Infections can spread rapidly and be life threatening to the patient.
+Infections can spread rapidly and be life-threatening to the patient.

-Typical places ulcers can appear include:
+Typical places ulcers can appear to include:

 - Along the bottom of the foot (at the base of the toes, in the middle of the foot, or at the heel).

-- On the sides of the foot (along the little toe when rubbing a shoe, the back side of the heel of the bed).
+- On the sides of the foot (along the little toe when rubbing a shoe, the backside of the heel of the bed).

 - Ankle bones (rubbing on a boot or lying in bed for a long time).